thyraxx/LostRuinsCheckpointHeal/README.md

 If the **plugins** folder doesn't exist yet, you could start the game first with only BepInEx, it should create it.
 **OR**
 Immediately create the folder yourself and place the mod into the plugins folder, should also work.

-Start the game and the NewGame+ option should be on the title screen.